deejaygraham/deejaygraham.github.io/src/content/posts/2019-06-08-balanced-parens-kata.md

 layout: post
 title: Balanced Parentheses Kata
 published: true
-categories: [ code, deliberate-practice, tdd ]
+tags: [ code, deliberate-practice, tdd ]
 ---

 Here's a quick solution to the balanced parentheses kata.
 The problem statement is: